google/yggdrasil-decision-forests/documentation/rtd/js_serving.md

-# Serving model in JavaScript
+# Serving models on the Web with JS/Wasm

-The JavaScript API makes it possible to run a YDF model in a webpage using WebAssembly.
+The JavaScript API makes it possible to run an Yggdrasil Decision Forests model or a TensorFlow Decision Forests model in a webpage.

 ## Usage example